 However, there are scenarios were connecting a Net+ provider to the TR-CPS network may be desirable.
 It could be easier to peer with smaller Net+ providers via the commercial IXPs that are homed to the TR-CPS AS.
 Internet2 also understands that some Connectors find it desirable to obtain connectivity to commercial Net+ peers over their infrastructure that’s dedicated to commercial connectivity.

+Net+ Future

 To address these needs, Internet2 will entertain peer-facing connectivity in both the R&E and TR-CPS logical networks.
 It will also make the routes available to Connectors across both sets of peerings.
 There are some implementation details that need to be worked out regarding the incongruent set of routes that both networks receive from the Connectors.
 These will be identified and discussed publicly within the Internet2 NTAC.
 Internet2 will provide Connectors with the controls needed to manage their preferred method of receiving Net+ routes.